 Here’s the transcript of the episode.

-Staffing Hub: Howard, thank you for joining us today.
+Staffing Hub: Melissa, thank you for joining us today.
 Super excited to have you on the Staffing Show.

 Staffing Hub: Why don’t you tell me a little bit about your background?